DevPsyLab/petersenlab/README.md

 # Installing the Package

-To install the latest stable release on `CRAN`, run the following in `R`:
+To install the latest stable release from `CRAN`, run the following in `R`:

 ```
 install.packages("petersenlab")